danrlu/nf_poppunk_ska/README.md

 `nextflow main.nf --input_folder /path/folder`

-The outputs will be inside of the input folder.
+The `r_file.txt` and outputs will be inside of the input folder.
 Fastq paths are specified in the `r_file.txt`